 The Sartorius Group conducts its product development in its two divisions; Bioprocess Solutions and Lab Products & Services.
-A more detailed explanation of the focal points of product development can be found in the sections on the divisions on pages 61 and 66.
-Further related information, for example, on the amount of expenditure for research and development in the reporting year, can be found on page 48.
+A more detailed explanation of the focal points of product development can be found in the sections on the divisions.

 The Group-wide Corporate Research function conducts cross-divisional research and development with a view to long-term technological topics and works in close cooperation with external partners.
 Its most important task and objective consists of identifying and developing key technologies and application fields of the future.
 In addition to collaborating closely with customers, research institutes, and start-ups, Corporate Research pursues its own research activities in selected fields.
 This includes, for example, innovative technologies and methods for the development and production of new therapeutic approaches, new functionalities, and improved material properties - including with a view to their sustainability - or the use of artificial intelligence in biopharmaceutical research and production.